The Pupil Premium Grant is additional funding received by schools to support disadvantaged pupils.

 Pupil Premium funding is provided for the support of children who are eligible for free school meals, or who have done in the last 6 years.
 The funding also supports children who are ‘looked after’.
 Pupils from service families are eligible for Service Pupil Premium funding and Early Years Premium supports pupils in Nursery.

-If you think you may be entitled to apply for Pupil Premium funding please download a form from the bottom of the page, and send it in to school.
-If you have any questions or would like advice please speak to Mrs Rogers in the Office.
+If you think you may be entitled to apply for Pupil Premium funding please download a form from the bottom of the page, and send it into school.
+If you have any questions or would like advice please speak to Mrs Suzanne Rogers in the Office.

-In the year September 2015-July 2016 Spurcroft Primary School received £86,235 for Pupil Premium based on 72 pupils.
+In the year September 2016-July 2017 Spurcroft Primary School received £97,388 of Pupil Premium funding based on 65 pupils.
 We planned how this money was to be spent based on the specific needs of our children.
 The actual spend, and the attainment of the pupils, was monitored in order to review the impact of this targeted funding.
-In the year September 2016-July 2017 we expect to receive £89,760 based on 65 pupils.
+In the year September 2017-July 2018 we expect to receive £90,600 based on 53 pupils.

-To read about how we spent the money last year, the impact it had, and how we plan to spend the funding this year please download our strategy statement below.
+To read about how we spent the money over the last two years, the impact it had, and how we plan to spend the funding this year please download our strategy statements here:

-The lead member of staff for Pupil Premium is Mrs Kate Flowerdew, Deputy Headteacher, and the Pupil Premium Governor is Mrs Catriona Francis.
+The lead member of staff for Pupil Premium is Mrs Tracy Davis and the Pupil Premium Governor is Mrs Catriona Francis.

-Further details of the background to the Pupil Premium grant can be found at the Department of Education’s website:
+Further details of the background to the Pupil Premium grant can be found at the Department of Education’s website here.